VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 user successfully leaved the screen
 ```

 Under the hood cancellation mechanism in Kotlin Coroutines works similar to C# where you should catch `OperationCanceledException`, pass and manage `CancellationToken` every time you call async function.
 But in Kotlin **compiler and library handle cancellation for you**.
-Of course you still can make a mistake but the only issue you'll get - compilation error.
-Much better then production crash, isn't it?
+Of course, you still can make a mistake but the only issue you'll get - compilation error.
+Much better than production crash, isn't it?

 ## Instead of conclusion